 Would an extra fleece layer be good for you?
 Did you forget your goggles?
 Need to rent skis?
 You'll find a wide variety of great options for any piece of gear or equipment you might need in the ski shops at the base.
 The friendly and professional staff at Jackson Hole Sports, located conveniently near the base of the gondola, is prepared to answer any question and get you set up and on the mountain quickly.

-Further down the base area, Teton Village Sports and Pepi Steigler Sports have equally awesome selections of gear and helpful expertise.
+Further down the base area, Teton Village Sports has an equally awesome selection of gear and helpful expertise.
 If you have time after skiing, it's worth stopping by each shop since they carry different brands.

 Every year it seems the food options at Jackson Hole Mountain Resort get better and better.
 From snack spots like the centrally located General Store at the base and The Shack at Bodega food truck, to famous waffle-and-warmth providers Corbet's Cabin at the top, you're never too far away from a snack or place to grab a break.